Swallowing Exercises- Lip-Closure-Lip-Seal Exercises

-Lip-closure exercises are done to help improve swallowing.
-They are a type of treatment
+done to help improve swallowing.
+These exercises are a type of treatment when you

-when you have trouble swallowing (dysphagia).
-The exercises may help increase lip
+have trouble swallowing (dysphagia) .
+Lip-closure exercises may help increase lip

 strength and mobility over time.
-This may help the ability to swallow.
-These exercises
+They may also help the ability to swallow and help

-are sometimes used with other types of swallowing exercises.
+prevent drooling.
+These exercises are sometimes used with other types of swallowing

 Before you swallow, you chew your food to a size, shape, and texture that can be swallowed.